stream7/factory_girl_json/README.md

 # FactoryGirlJson

 This gem facilitates the creation of JSON fixtures for javascript testing in ruby apps.
-While testing composite views in front end "MVC" frameworks (Backbone, Emder, Angular etc) you might need to create some quite complicated json fixtures to seed the models for the tests.
+While testing composite views in front end "MVC" frameworks (Backbone, Ember, Angular etc) you might need to create some quite complicated json fixtures to seed the models for the tests.

 This gem will use your `FactoryGirl` factories to create these json fixtures for you.